 We are in the midst of a refrigeration boom.

-The problem is that traditional cooling technology is inherently unsustainable.
+The catch is that traditional cooling technology is inherently unsustainable.

 HFC’s are the chemicals most commonly used in modern cooling appliances.
 Although they do not destroy the ozone layer, like the chemicals used before them, they are catastrophic for the climate as they can be up to 9000 times more potent than CO2.